kraflab/dsda-doom/docs/doom_in_hexen.md

 - Wall scrollers cannot distinguish between top, bottom, and mid textures.
 - The static init supports damage, gravity, and skies only.
 - The position argument for map exits is currently ignored.
+- Teleporting to a specific map currently...
+  - Always triggers the intermission screen
+  - Does not apply the facing angle argument
+  - Does not know about clusters (e.g., you can't bring keys through the exit)
 - Line flags coming from extra arguments are ignored.
 - Line translucency works like boom (fixed alpha).
 - Line_SetBlocking only applies flags for creatures, players, monsters, sound, and everything.